Press release writers: How to choose the best for your industry.

-Being a good press release writer is all about creating desire.
+For press release writers, success is all about creating desire.
 The sole aim is to create a buzz around your brand in the media and, by extension, buyers.

-At Well Versed, we’re all about empowering small businesses.
+At Well Versed, we’re all about empowering business––small or large.
 So, we wanted to explain how to create an affordable press release campaigns that will get your business noticed by the media faster.

 You’ve opened a big, fat, wriggly can of worms asking this question, because press release costs can vary, largely because there’s a lot of potential elements to take into account.

 These days, social media is one of those important elements.
 Press release writers depend on media platforms to target your audiences, and successfully project your key messages to new and existing customers.